tipam/pi3d/documentation/ReadMe.rst

 Bug reports, comments, feature requests and fixes are most welcome!

-Please email on timskillman@gmail.com or contact me through the Raspberry Pi forums.
+Please email on pi3d@googlegroups.com or contact us through the Raspberry Pi forums or on pi3d.github.com

 Acknowledgements